Nariman Battikha

 Nariman Cristina Battikha Yanyi (born March 29, 1995) is a Venezuelan model, economist and beauty pageant titleholder who was crowned as Reina Hispanoamericana 2018.
 In addition, she also represented Portuguesa state in Miss Venezuela 2017, where she finished as one of the semifinalists.
+She represented Venezuela in Miss Grand International 2025, and finished as 4th runner-up.

-On the other hand, Battikha was Miss Supranational Venezuela 2018 and represented Venezuela in the Miss Supranational 2018 competition, managing to position herself within the Top 10.
+Battikha was previously Miss Supranational Venezuela 2018 and represented Venezuela in the Miss Supranational 2018 competition, where she finished in the top 10.

 Life and career

 Early life

-Battikha was born in Maturín, Monagas, she comes from a Syrian family dedicated to the business world; and also has Lebanese descent.
-When she finished his high school studies, she decided to settle in the United States to learn English.
+Battikha was born in Maturín, Monagas, she comes from a Syrian family dedicated to the business world.
+When she finished her high school studies, she decided to settle in the United States to learn English.
 Nariman obtained a degree in Business Economics from the Metropolitan University in Caracas.
-His name 'Narinam' is of Egyptian origin and means "the name of faith".

 Pageantry

 Nariman began in the world of beauty contests by participating in the Sambil Model Venezuela 2015, together with 11 other participants.
 On June 2, 2015, the eleventh edition of said contest would be held, where the winner was Isabella Rodriguez.